Varavara Rao: 1990s2010s: Telangana Movement

 Varavara Rao, along with a number of organisations stood in the forefront in exposing and resisting the pro-globalisation and liberalisation policies of Chandrababu Naidu who came to power in 1994.
 During Chandrababu Naidu's government, three Central Committee members of Communist Party of India (Marxist-Leninist) Peoples War were arrested in Bangalore and killed.
-Some private criminal gangs killed T. Purushotham and Md Azam Ali, leaders of APCLC and life-threat to Varavara Rao turned imminent.

 Within 24 hours of imposition of ban on Virasam, Varavara Rao and Kalyana Rao, were arrested on 19 August 2005 under AP Public Security Act and sent to Chanchalguda Central Prison in Hyderabad.
 Since his arrest, 7 new cases were charged against him.
-Apart from an earlier case of 1999 (pertaining to a protest meeting against the killings of three top leaders of Peoples War), and the case regarding the ban on Virasam, the remaining six cases pertain to the period of talks between the government and the Naxalites.
+Apart from an earlier case from 1999 (pertaining to a protest meeting against the killings of three top leaders of Peoples War), and the case regarding the ban on Virasam, the remaining six cases pertain to the period of talks between the government and the Naxalites.
 When the government revoked the AP Public Security Act against Virasam through GO Ms No. 503 of 11 November 2005, the cases against Varavara Rao and Kalyana Rao should have become redundant.
 In the normal course, Public Prosecutor should have informed the court about the redundancy of the cases.
 However, that order has not reached the court and Varavara Rao and Kalyana Rao had to undergo a number of adjournments of the case after the lifting of the ban.
-Finally, the court struck down the case on Varavara Rao under the Public Security Act on 31 March 2006 and he obtained bails for all other cases by the time.
+Finally, the court struck down the case on Varavara Rao under the Public Security Act on 31 March 2006 and he obtained bail for all other cases by the time.
 He was released from jail under bail on 31 March 2006 after a period of about eight months.

 In 2010, police ordered the arrest of Rao on the basis of a speech that he made at a convention in Delhi, concerning the state of Kashmir.
 A First Information Report was registered against Rao, along with writer Arundhati Roy, professor S.A.R.
 Geelani, who was acquitted in the Parliament attack case, and several Kashmir University professors.

 In 2011, Maoist leader Kishenji was killed in an encounter with police.
 Rao criticised the police for the encounter, claiming that he had seen the body and that it showed distinct signs of torture.
 In 2011, Rao was one of several persons accused in a case concerning a bomb placed near the car of a police superintendent in Ongole.

 Rao was an active participant in the Telangana movement, which aimed for the creation the separate state of Telangana, by bifurcating the existing state of Andhra Pradesh.
 Although the state of Telangana was formed in 2014, Rao was arrested in 2018 while paying homage, along with others, at a memorial for those killed during the movement.